SMS marketing is returning into the fold as an effective way to reach out to customers.

 Additionally, you will most likely have to rent keywords to maximize effectiveness.
 Renting keywords means having a shared number where customers can text a word (say, “COFFEE”) to get promotional offers, updates, or opt-in.
 Of course, SMS marketing vendors might have other costs for using their software.

-Promotional SMS Campaigns
+Promotional SMS Campaigns for Marketing

 Outside of bulk, there are other promotional SMS campaigns.
 These can widely vary between industries and business types but generally will be used to promote some limited time or otherwise desirable offer.